The following terms are commonly used throughout Uptick. Get a feel for the primary concepts that make Uptick tick.

 Round: Grouping of Tasks based on geography, specific to technicians - can be allocated to a technician Routine.

-Service Contract (Routine): A service contract is a legal agreement to perform a particular service or set of services at a property on a regular basis.
+Routine: A routine service is a legal agreement to perform a particular service or set of services at a property on a regular basis.

 Tags: A tag is a classification tool (eg. attributes, assets, or clients) for clean organisation and easy accessibility.